 Recommended by: Amy Hartle – New England With Love

 Looking for a fabulous city festive escape this holiday season?
-Then look no further than New York City, hands down, one of the best cities to visit during Christmas in the USA.
+Then look no further than New York City.
+It is hands down, one of the best places to spend Christmas in the USA.

 Christmas is a wonderful time to experience New York City.
 The Big Apple is alive with sparkling lights, seasonal decorations, and festive cheer.
 There are also plenty of Christmassy things to do, from visiting the iconic Christmas tree at Rockefeller Center, the stunning window displays on Fifth Avenue, or browsing the Christmas markets at the Bryant Park Winter Village.